naveen17112001/Fetching-Weather-Info/README.md

-# SHAPEAI Python and ybersecurity BOOTCAMP
+# SHAPEAI Python and cybersecurity BOOTCAMP